AnanyaShar/MindBrowserAssignment/README.md

 5. Dictionary - password should not be any of the words

 Extending the rules should be straightforward (see com.assignment.security.PasswordValidationPolicy).

+## [Frontend] Start the React App

+1. In the frontend directory, hit `npm install`
+2. After installing all the packages and dependencies, hit `npm start`

+### Application will be running on port 3000 by default

+### Note: If backend APIs are not executing on 8080, make sure to update the port on frontend, at frontend/src/utils/service.js

 ## Verification of Assignment